Skip to main content

 Adjusting the source and mode of the recording in the software.

-• Click the MODE selector to select from the four available recording modes:
+• Click the MODE selector in the RECORDING section to select from the four available recording modes:

 • Detect: Select Detect mode to record audio after the set threshold has been exceeded.
 This is useful when you want to record audio without the silence before the incoming sound is played.
 If the focused Sound Slot contains neither an Audio nor Sampler plug-in, the recorded audio will automatically be loaded into a Sampler plug-in for the first Take.
 After that, you must trigger the Sampler with MIDI Events, such as those in a Pattern, to playback the audio.